ganrad/aks-aspnet-sqldb-rest/README.md

 **Scan container images and digitally sign them using Docker Content Trust**

 In this exercise, you will learn how to
-- Scan container images for known vulnerabilities using the Open Source container image scanning engine from [Aqua](https://github.com/aquasecurity/microscanner)
+- Scan container images for known vulnerabilities using the Open Source container image scanning engine [Aqua Trivy](https://github.com/aquasecurity/trivy)
 - Digitally sign container images using *Docker Content Trust* (DCT) before pushing these images into ACR

 To learn more about digitally signing container images using *Docker Content Trust*, refer to the following online resources.